puppetlabs/puppetlabs-docker_platform/README.md

 ### Exec

-You can also run arbitrary comments within the context of a running container:
+You can also run arbitrary commands within the context of a running container:

 ~~~
 docker::exec { 'helloworld-uptime':